matt-cha/matt-cha/README.md

 I love creating applications that are not only fun, but also have real-world applications using modern, professional technologies.
 I am constantly seeking to improve my technical skills and I'm always open to learning new things.
 Outside of coding, I also do professional photography work for weddings, engagements, and events as well!

 ### Skills
+- Currently studying - TypeScript
 - Stack: React, Node, Express, PostgreSQL, JavaScript, HTML, CSS
-- Tools: Tailwind, npm, Babel, Webpack, Git, GitHub, Slack
+- Tools: Tailwind, npm, Babel, Webpack, Git, GitHub, React Hook Forms, React Router, AJAX, VS Code

 ### Links